 Can I use my home charging unit on another electric vehicle (e.g. if I was to change cars)?

 If you end up selling your current electric and swapping it for a new model, you will still be able to use your home charger as long as its connector suits the car.
 Given that most new electric cars and PHEVs come with Type 2 connector capability, this shouldn’t be a problem.

 I live in an apartment, what can I do?

 If you live in an apartment but are considering buying an electric vehicle, you can ask the landlord or building owner to consider installing a public charging station for use.
 You may end up paying some or all of the costs, but the good news is that you may be able to split the cost with other residents who own electric vehicles or are considering buying one.

 What is a 'smart' charger?

-As of July 2019, the Government's £500 is only available to 'smart' wallboxes.
+As of July 2019, the Government grant is only available for 'smart' wallboxes.
 These are units that can be accessed via the internet, meaning that charging can be controlled remotely using a smartphone app.
 This means you can schedule charging sessions to suit your needs, either making use of the cheapest electricity overnight, or guaranteeing you have a certain amount of range ready for when you next need your vehicle.